DDMJOHNM/johns_ai_project_backend/README.md

 - Roles: admin, counsellor, staff
 - Status: active, inactive, suspended

-## Local Development

-The system uses Docker Compose to run DynamoDB Local.
-The database is accessible at `http://localhost:8000`.

 ## API Server

 The API server provides REST endpoints to interact with the client data.